 The Investor class is buying it all up, helping the populous pay for their loans and their lives.
 Items purchased with consumer loans are often obsolete when fully paid for, and need to be repurchased to maintain ‘lifestyle’.
 It means the workforce is becoming unwittingly more dependant on the Investor class while the Investor class is taking ownership of more of what the public and the populous used to own.
 In Ireland, the people left in mass when they ceased to own the tangibles of their existence.
 They went because there was someplace to go.
 They went because they had no place to stay.
 What is happening in the world now is progress.
 It won’t be like Ireland the next time.
 With progress, when the populous, over time, ceases to own the tangibles of their existence they will be given breathing room and the ‘lifestyle’ to which they were accustomed in exchange for their willingness to produce and earn the income to stay afloat.
 If they are not ready to choose to be “employed,” will there be an alternative?
 If they don’t find one and they sink, will there be a place to go as there was for the Irish?
 Progress is bright for the average folk, and the brilliant, but not so for those with differing opinions.

 What then is happening with government?
 Clearly, in the US, they are solidifying the long slow separation from control by the populous to corporate finance control with laws, surveillance, and crowd control technology.
 Deployment of the armed forces domestically now has the “legal,” congressionally approval, and mercenary private security firms and armies are on the table as a contingency plan.
 They are tightening control of the populous and demanding an undisclosed transparent view into the individual’s personal life while refusing the populous anything but an obscure glimpse into government.
-People don’t know what people are doing or thinking except as they hear in the media, but government knows and monitors what every individual in the populous is doing and thinking.
+People don’t know what people are doing or thinking except as they hear in the media, but government and large corporations know and monitor what every individual in the populous is doing and thinking.
 What is happening around us?
 Should we fear, fight, or trust?

 We should not fear, fight, nor trust.
 We should lift our heads high and decide what kind of world we want to leave as the legacy for our generation to all life on this earth.